 The Big Trail begins out on a lavish riverboat.
-There, a rugged but friendly adventurer named Breck Coleman signs up to lead a trail for hundreds of settlers in wagons from the rivers of the Mississippi to out West.
+There, a rugged but friendly adventurer named Breck Coleman (John Wayne) signs up to lead a trail for hundreds of settlers in wagons from the rivers of the Mississippi to out West.
 While getting ready for the big cross country trip, quarrels among those in charge heats up.

 After a stampede and trouble crossing a river, the caravan finds itself heavily damaged, and they stop for repairs.
 Soon, the prairie schooners continue on West.
 When an assassination attempt on Breck fails, he returns back to the wagons safely, and keeps his romantic interest up with beautiful frontier woman Ruth.